gcruzsolano/prep/sections/policies.md

 is the cost of their tuition.
 Students can enroll for more offerings if they wish to work more.

+## PayPal

+**All transactions are through PayPal™**, payment, rebates, everything.
+Legally a student must be over 18 to use a PayPal account individually without being tied to a parent.
+When staff rebates and/or payments are made the student and parent provide the email to receive the funds via PayPal.
+SkilStak™ is not responsible for anything beyond that transfer of funds including security breaches of the student or parent’s account or lost or forgotten passwords.

+As with any financial transactions **the security of the student or parent’s PayPal account is the responsibility of the student or parent not SkilStak™**.
+Care should be taken to security that account including two-factor authentication, strong passwords, and frequent account reviews.
+SkilStak™ is not responsible for any loss of funds for any reason for any staff member account once the receipt of the money has been acknowledged.

 ---
 [![home](/assets/home-bw.png)](/README.md)
 [![cc-by-sa](/assets/cc-by-sa.png)][cc-by-sa]